Greener Co-op Microgrants

 How much are the grants?

 CHF Canada accepts grant requests for $500 to $4,000.
 Successful recipients will receive a single payment after submitting receipts and a final project report.
+The grant request must be for projects related to one of the categories listed.

 What are some examples of projects the Greener Co-op Microgrant will fund?